fungenomics/CoRAL/README.md

 **5. Check output files**

-The most important files outputed by the workflow is:
+The most important files outputed by the pipeline is:
 - The html reports for each sample and reference found in the reports folder: `Out/Annotate/ct_p6/report/`
 - The `.csv` files with all the prediction results from the individual methods and the consensus:
   `Out/Annotate/ct_p6/test_reference/majority/Prediction_Summary_label.tsv`